-- To build up necessary background on Aviation Technical Publications. - To import knowledge on various Aviation documentation types and formats. - To enhance the knowledge on Advanced Aircraft Engine Technologies b.
+- To build up necessary background on Aviation Technical Publications. - To import knowledge on various Aviation documentation types and formats. - To enhance the knowledge on Advanced Aircraft Engine Technologies

+- a.
+Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems. - b.
 Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
-Course Outcomes (COs)